About Me

 Hi there, I am Travel-Lars, a Norwegian office rat in my thirties running aimlessly in the corporate hamster wheel of modern life ๐Ÿน๐ŸŽก.

-I have become more passionate about traveling in the last few years up to the point of taking a one year leave to do a solo backpacking trip.
+I have become more passionate about traveling in the last few years up to the point of taking a one year leave to do a solo backpacking trip in 2019.
 I put all my stuff in storage, rented out my home and went off with a backpack.
 I managed to "slow-travel" on a budget for almost a year in Indonesia, Vietnam and Thailand before the covid epidemic set in and I went back to my "cubicle".
 Longer term solo-travel combined with other life events has changed my perspective of the possibilities we have in our short strange lives, possibilities to make unconventional choices, think outside of the box and be content with less material possessions and amenities.
-Seeing so many different people living happy lives with almost no material worth really does challenge ones perspective (at least if you are a branwashed neo-capitalist consumer like many of us are).
+Seeing so many different people living happy lives with almost no material worth really does challenge ones perspective (at least if you are a brainwashed neo-capitalist consumer like many of us are).

-A one year sabbatical is a rather unfortunate set-back savings-wise at my age, but I would rather experience new things now and "live a'little" than to wait for some imaginary future that may never come.
+These sabbaticals is a rather unfortunate set-back savings-wise at my age, but I would rather experience new things now and "live a'little" than to wait for some imaginary future that may never come.
 It is all a balancing act really.
 A battle between the future and the present, between instant vs. delayed gratification, between yourself and some idea of a future you that may or may not ever exist.

 In the meantime we can only do our best to plan for tomorrow without sacrificing today..